Limixless/Limixless/README.md

-Hi, I'm a random guy who does backend and frontend developing I know jawa,css,gtml and python if you are here reading this
+Hi, I'm a random guy who does backend and frontend developing I know jawa,css,html and python if you are here reading this
 There's a 99% chance you're here trying to get my source codes If you are here for that